oracle/oracle-database-operator/docs/ordsservices/lifecycle_probes.md

 ### All-Pods Failure

-Suspend Java in every ORDS Pod.
-Run the one-Pod `kubectl exec ... kill -STOP` command once for each Pod.
+Suspend Java in every ORDS Pod by running the one-Pod `kubectl exec ... kill -STOP` command once for each Pod.
 No endpoint remains ready, and the workload is reported as `Unhealthy` until liveness restarts the containers.

 ```bash
 # Initial Pods